Featured Post

 Today, there is a blend of both old and new in foods as well as with all things related to culture.
 For example, take the traditional El Noche San Juan festival, which is both formally and informally celebrated during the summer solstice, specifically on the birthday of John the Baptists (San Juan/St. John).
 This wild night combines all things pagan and Catholic into a modern synergistic mix.
 If you can handle crowds and would love to throw yourself backward into the cleansing surf a few times after midnight, come to any of San Juan's beaches on the night of June 23, throw yourself backwards into the ocean three times, and be blessed with good fortune by Yemayá, the Ocean Mother, or St. John (as you wish).

-It's time for farewell and goodbye.
+It's time for our farewell and goodbye.

 © Cynthia Pittmann